 Who are we?

-The Alumni Medical Library (AML) IT Staff is an IT group internal to the AML.
+The Computing Help Desk is a member of BUMC IT group.
 The staff maintains all public access/classroom environment library workstations (both PCs and Macs), Library Academic Server Systems, Laser printers, Smart Board Systems and other technology equipment.
-Additionally, AML IT Staff provides support for student notebooks to ensure they are updated and running problem free.
+Additionally, the Computing Help Desk provides support for student notebooks to ensure they are updated and running problem free.

 When can we fix your computer?

-In case your attempt to fix your computer fails, you may bring your computer to the AML IT Staff.
-While AML IT Staff’s main focus is to maintain vital Academic IT equipment, we also support students between the hours of 8:30AM to 5:00PM, Monday through Friday, on a first-come, first-serve basis at no cost to student.
-Library IT Staff will call you back as soon as they fix your computer problem.
+In case your attempt to fix your computer fails, you may bring your computer to the Computing Help Desk.
+While Computing Help Desks main focus is to maintain vital Academic IT equipment, we also support students between the hours of 8:30AM to 5:00PM, Monday through Friday, on a first-come, first-serve basis at no cost to student.
+The Computing Help Desk will call you back as soon as they fix your computer problem.

 What information/actions do we need from you?